casoon/dragonfly-docs/docs/guide/grid-layout-guide.md

 This guide provides comprehensive instructions for creating effective grid layouts with the Casoon UI Library.
 It includes practical examples, best practices, and solutions for common layout patterns.

-## Basic Understanding of the Grid System
+## Basic Understanding of the Grid system

-The Grid System of the Casoon UI Library is based on CSS Grid and offers flexible options for complex layouts.
+The Grid system of the Casoon UI Library is based on CSS Grid and offers flexible options for complex layouts.
 It is fully responsive and follows the mobile-first approach.

 ### Importing Core CSS